-Have you ever heard of Moses Fleetwood Walker?
-He made history throughout his lifetime and left a footprint here in Toledo.
+Needless to say, he made history throughout his lifetime and left a footprint here in Toledo.

 Playing 42 games with Toledo Blue Stockings, Walker was the only African American to play in the Major League until Jackie Robinson in 1947.